IIITLucknowSWEngg/CSITTeam007/Assignment2/Design.md

 ## 7. Conclusion
 This Software Design Description for the Zomato platform ensures a robust, scalable, and secure food-ordering and delivery system.
 The modular architecture and external service integrations provide an efficient and seamless experience for customers, restaurants, and delivery partners alike.

+### ChatGPT Prompt

+> **Prompt:**
+> Create a Software Design Description (SDD) for a platform that connects restaurants with customers for food ordering and delivery.
+The SDD should include sections for introduction, system overview, architecture design, module design, database design, API design, and conclusion.
+Ensure the design is modular, scalable, and integrates external services like payment gateways, maps, and SMS gateways.
+Draw inspiration from platforms like Zomato and Uber, focusing on real-time communication and user-friendly interfaces.